owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

             [clojure.core.logic.fd :as fd]))
 ```

-A notes has a pitch and a value.
-We represent the pitch an integer between 1
+A note has a pitch and a value.
+We represent the pitch as an integer between 1
 and 7, inclusive.
 To use finite domain constraints we need to find ways of
-representing the values in our domain as integers.
+representing the values in *our domain* as integers.
 We will map the results of
 queries to other data types later.
 Using `interval` we create a finite domain
-based on the of numbers, and constrain p to that domain.
+based on a set of numbers, and constrain `p` to that domain.

 ```clojure
 (defn pitcho [p]